-Wellington based Conservation architect Chris Cochran delivered the talk ‘In Praise of the Sarjeant’ about the heritage architecture, features and incredible history of the Sarjeant Gallery Te Whare o Rehua Whanganui.
-The talk occurred on 14 September 2019 at the Davis Lecture Theatre in Whanganui as part of the Sarjeant Gallery’s Centenary celebrations.
+Wellington based Conservation architect Chris Cochran delivered a talk called ‘In Praise of the Sarjeant’ about the heritage architecture, features and incredible history of the Sarjeant Gallery Te Whare o Rehua Whanganui.
+The talk occurred on 14 September 2019 at the Davis Lecture Theatre in Whanganui as part of the Sarjeant Gallery’s centenary celebrations.

 The entire Whanganui community was invited to the event, and ultimately over three hundred people packed into the Library on a rainy, cold day.